rise8-us/rise8-us/docs/practice-playbook.md

 - On matters of style, the style guide is the absolute authority.
 Any purely style point (whitespace, etc.) not in the style guide is a personal preference.
 The style should be consistent with what is there.
 If there is no previous style, accept the author's style.

 **An opportunity for sharing knowledge**
 Code reviews can be an essential function for teaching developers something new about a language, a framework, or general software design principles.
 It's always OK to leave comments that help a developer learn something new.
 Sharing knowledge is part of improving the code health of a system over time.
-Just keep in mind that if your comment is purely educational but not critical to meeting the standards described in this document, prefix it with "Nit: "or otherwise indicate that the author doesn't need to resolve it in this merge request.
+Just keep in mind that if your comment is purely educational but not critical to meeting the standards described in this document, prefix it with "Nit:" or otherwise indicate that the author doesn't need to resolve it in this merge request.

 **Resolving Conflicts**
 In any conflict on a code review, the first step should always be for the developer and reviewer to reach an agreement.

 When coming to consensus becomes especially difficult, it can help to have a face-to-face meeting or a video conference between the reviewer and the author, instead of just trying to resolve the conflict through code review comments.
 (If you do this, though, make sure to record the discussion results as a comment on the merge request for future readers.)